FrankRuis/reddit-screensaver/README.md

 ```

 ## How to use as a screensaver
 I use this on a raspberry pi touchscreen kiosk.
-You can use any way you to start the ```screensaver.sh``` script on boot, I started mine from the LXSession autostart file.
+You can use any way you want to start the ```screensaver.sh``` script on boot, I started mine from the LXSession autostart file.

 I use a cron job to download a new image every 10 minutes by typing ```crontab -e``` and adding:
 ```*/10 * * * * python /home/pi/reddit-screensaver/redditimg.py &```